 You will not get a new licence as part of the automatic extension.
 You’ll only get a new licence when you renew it.

 You can renew your licence online at any time before the extension ends.

 You must renew your licence before you can drive abroad, even if your licence or entitlement to drive in the UK has been automatically extended.

 At the moment, you can only renew online if you have diabetes, epilepsy, Parkinson’s disease, a visual impairment, a sleep condition, or a heart condition.

-- you want to renew a licence that allows you to drive a minibus, bus, coach or lorry - order forms D2/D4 from DVLA instead
+- renew a full or provisional licence for a minibus, bus, coach or lorry - order forms D2/D4 from DVLA instead

-- the name on your driving licence is incorrect - contact DVLA instead
+- change the name on your driving licence - contact DVLA instead

-- your driving licence was issued in Northern Ireland
+- renew a driving licence that was issued in Northern Ireland